joshuadanpeterson/instagram-carousel/README.md

    npm start
    ```

+This will launch the app in development mode.
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ## Contributing

 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.